| Title: | Genetic Algorithm and Particle Swarm Optimization |

 Mutation algorithm determines random transformation of children's genes.

-Each child may be selected for mutation with probability prob
+Each child may be selected for mutation with probability prob.

-If -th child is selected for mutation and
+If -th child is selected for mutation and prob.genes is a

 vector then -th gene of this child

-is transformed with probability
+is transformed with probability prob.genes[j].
+If prob.genes

 is a constant then this probability is the same for all genes.

-determines particular mutation algorithm to
+Argument method determines the particular mutation algorithm to

 be applied.
 Denote by the vector of parameters used by the